poseidon2022/Tasks/task03/docs/documentation.md

 The project is organized into the following packages:

+## controllers

-controllers: Contains functions for handling user commands.
+Contains functions for handling user commands.
 models: Defines the data structures used in the application.
 services: Implements the core logic for managing the library.